Bayesian Image Analysis in Fourier Space: Introduction

-A prior is specified for the signal at each Fourier space location (i.e. at each spatial frequency) and \emph{Parameter functions} are specified to define the values of the parameters in the prior distribution across Fourier space locations, i.e. we specify probability density functions (pdfs) over Fourier space that are conditionally independent given known values of parameter functions.
-The original high-dimensional problem in image space is thereby broken down into a set of one-dimensional problems, leading to easier specification and implementation, and faster computation that is further trivially parallelizable.
-The fast computation coupled with trivial parallelization has the potential to open up Bayesian image analysis to big data imaging problems.
+In this Bayesian image analysis in Fourier space (BIFS) formulation, a prior is specified for the signal at each Fourier space location (i.e. at each spatial frequency) and \emph{Parameter functions} are specified to define the values of the parameters in the prior distribution across Fourier space locations The original high-dimensional problem in image space is thereby broken down into a set of one-dimensional problems, leading to easier specification and implementation, and faster computation that is additionally trivially parallelizable.
+The fast computation coupled with trivial parallelization has the potential to expand the role of Bayesian image analysis to big data problems.
 Furthermore, the BIFS approach carries with it numerous useful properties, including easy specification of isotropy and consistency in priors across differing image resolutions for the same field of view.

 Note that the BIFS approach is distinct from shrinkage prior methods that have been used previously in Fourier, wavelet or other basis set prior specifications (e.g. ~\citet{olshausen1996emergence,levin2007user}).
 BIFS does not seek to smooth by generating a sparse representation in the transformed space through simple thresholding with the hope that it provides \emph{a~priori} desired spatial characteristics.
-Rather, the goal of BIFS is to fully specify the prior distribution over Fourier space in the same spirit as Markov random field or other spatial priors as specified in Bayesian image analysis, i.e., to fully represent as faithfully as possible \emph{a~priori} expected characteristics of the true/optimal image.
+Rather, the goal of BIFS is to fully specify the prior distribution over Fourier space in the same spirit as Markov random field or other low-level spatial priors in Bayesian image analysis.